Getting from Muscat Airport

 • Operating Hours - 24/7

-For a detailed timetable and route map with stops, visit mwasalat.om/city and select the first entry for the airport to city centre journey or the second entry for the city centre to airport journey in the 'Select Routes' box.
+For a detailed timetable and route map with stops, visit mwasalat.om/city and select the first entry for the airport to city centre route or the second entry for the city centre to airport route in the 'Select Routes' box.

 Route 8